Thomas Ravenel: Assault and battery allegations

-In May 2018, a second accuser—Dawn Ledwell, former nanny of Ravenel's children—came forward (Dawn admitted in court filings Kathryn Dennis pushed Dawn to come forward) with new allegations of sexual battery against Ravenel.
+In May 2018, a second accuser—Dawn Ledwell, former nanny of Ravenel's children—came forward (Dawn admitted in court filings that Kathryn Dennis pushed Dawn to come forward) with new allegations of sexual battery against Ravenel.
 "Nanny Dawn" (as she was known to Southern Charm's viewers), and close friend of Kathryn Dennis, claims that in January 2015, Ravenel assaulted her after a night out with his friends: "I went upstairs to get my jacket which had the key to my vehicle in the pocket.
 I was corralled into the master bedroom, and he shut the door behind me.
 I turned around, and he had his pants dropped, not wearing underwear," she said.
 "He was blocking the door.
 I was mortified, embarrassed, and scared."
 Charleston police opened an investigation into the alleged assault after the nanny filed an incident report in early May.

 In September 2018, Ashley Perkins published on her official website that Ledwell had first contacted her that spring, prior to going to the police.
 At that time, Ledwell shared with Perkins "very intimate details of her life and events with Thomas".
 By May, however, Perkins said she had "serious doubts" about Ledwell's accusations, stating that Ledwell's police report and public accounts of "forcible rape" differed from what Ledwell had told her privately.
-As a result, Perkins cut off her relationship with Ledwell, but "wished her the best".
-February 2019, Dawn Ledwell amended her original summons and complaint through the courts where the sexual contact is no longer listed.
+As a result, Perkins cut off her relationship with Ledwell, but "wishes her the best.".
+In February 2019, Dawn Ledwell amended her original summons and complaint through the courts where the sexual contact is no longer listed.

 On September 11, 2019, Ravenel pled guilty to third-degree assault and battery in connection with an attack on Ledwell.
-He will pay a $500 fine, but serve no jail time.
+He paid a $500 fine, but served no jail time.
 He also settled a civil suit with Ledwell, agreeing to donate $80,000 in her name to a charity for sexual assault survivors in lieu of paying her damages.